adamloec/UWA/README.md

 C:\UWApp\uwapp> deactivate
 ```

-## Create new Django Applications and Customization
+## Create and Add Django Applications
 1. Create or add a new Django application inside of UWApp (Replace "new_app" with the name of the new application):
 ```
 C:\UWApp> .venv/Scripts/activate